learn-co-curriculum/hs-intro-ruby-intro/README.md

 Some cool sites built using Ruby: [GitHub](http://www.github.com) / [Groupon](http://www.groupon.com) / [Airbnb](http://www.airbnb.com) / [SoundCloud](http://www.soundcloud.com) / [Square](http://www.square.com) / The apps you'll all build in this course!

-<a href='https://learn.co/lessons/hs-intro-ruby-intro' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-intro-ruby-intro' title='Students Will Be Able To...'>Students Will Be Able To...</a> on Learn.co and start learning to code for free.</p>